turkus/live-premailer/README.md

 }
 ```

-Now focus!
-When we are talking about simple variables like strings, numbers everything is obvious, but when we have a function, sometimes we pass different arguments, especially when serving statics.

-So what python ``lambda`` does here?
-In our case it just takes argument and returns it.
-So in "live" template instead of:
+Now, it just takes argument and returns it, so in "live" template instead of:

 ```html
 <img src="request.static_url('static/img/logo.jpg')" alt="Live premailer" width="128" height="33">